ethereum/go-ethereum/cmd/clef/tutorial.md

     - Auto-rejected if the message does not contain `bazonk`,
 - Any other requests will be passed along for manual confirmation.

 *Note, to make this example work, please use you own accounts.
 You can create a new account either via Clef or the traditional account CLI tools.
-If the latter was chosen, make sure both Clef and Geth use the same keystore by specifing `--keystore path/to/your/keystore` when running Clef.*
+If the latter was chosen, make sure both Clef and Geth use the same keystore by specifying `--keystore path/to/your/keystore` when running Clef.*

 Attest the new rule file so that Clef will accept loading it: